optimics/docker-terraform/README.md

 First argument to this script is the actual environment.
 It can be omitted and passed as `PROJECT_ENVIRONMENT` env variable instead.
 If none is set, descope-env considers it the staging environment.
 If the variable `BITBUCKET_TAG` contains semver tag, it is considered the production environment.

+### with package.json

+Given `package.json` is present in the working directory, the `descope-env` will apply any key/value pairs from the `env` section into current environment.

 ## `init-gcs`

 Also a tiny script that initializes Terraform Google Cloud Storage Backend and sets up a service account based on the credentials stored in `TF_VAR_GOOGLE_CREDENTIALS`.
 It takes no arguments.
 Make sure the `TF_VAR_BUCKET_TERRAFORM` contains the terraform state bucket.